 What is the first thing you do when you arrive at your desk?
-Most of us will answer with checking email or listening to voice mail.
+Most of us will answer by checking email or listening to voice mail.
 This is the worst way to start your day!

 Both checking email and voicemail set a tone, they take over our thoughts and put us in a reactive mindset, where other people’s priorities, not our own, take over.
 For many, it can then set the tone for the entire day.